 Chanel does make sure to caution against casting Billie Holiday as a helpless victim.
 Despite the barriers she faced, she truly lived life on her own terms, fighting for what she believed in and living life fully.
 There is a rumored story of her fighting two white men in an alley (in a fur coat, no less!) after they hurled a racial epithet her way – and she is alleged to have won the fight.

 Come and see for yourself the final days of a life well-lived.
 You are sure to leave wanting to know more.

-Lady Day at Emerson’s Bar and Grill is on stage at Zach Theatre through April 30.
+Lady Day at Emerson’s Bar and Grill is on stage at Zach Theatre on extended run through June 25.
 Tickets start at $29 and are available online.